 Receiving the Images

-I always ask for two weeks to edit the photos.
+I always ask for four weeks to edit the photos.
 Processing the images is an involved process and isn't just a matter of downloading the photos to my computer and then uploading them to your gallery.
 I upload them, cull them and spend a significant amount of time editing each individual image.
 These photos are an investment and you deserve my best possible product.

 Once the images are ready, I upload them to an online gallery, from which you can download all of the final edited images.
 The gallery will be available for one month.
 Please save the images to your hard drive prior to the date noted in your delivery email.
 For safe keeping, I suggest backing them up on a second source such as an external hard drive.